There's a wild wind blowing,

 Every night there the headlights are glowing

-There's a cold war coming,
+There's a cold war coming

 On the radio I heard

-Baby it's a violent world
+Baby, it's a violent world

-Oh love don't let me go
+Oh-oh, love, don't let me go

-Won't you take me where the streetlights glow
+Won't you take me where the street lights glow?

-I could hear the sirens sound
+I can hear the siren sound

 Now my feet won't touch the ground

-Time came a creepin'
+Time came a-creeping

 Oh and time's a loaded gun

-Every road is a ray of light
+(Every road is a ray of light)

 It goes on